-The international one-man sensation Confessions of a Mormon Boy is currently touring in preparation for a return to New York where it first premiered Off-Broadway over twelve years—and has not been performed there since.
-Based on original direction by Tony Award Winner Jack Hofsiss (The Elephant Man) and performed by Outer Critics Circle Award Nominee and controversial LDS outcast/activist Steven Fales, Confessions of a Mormon Boy is the cornerstone of Fales's 'Mormon Boy Experience' and Part 1 in his Mormon Boy Trilogy.
+The international one-man sensation Confessions of a Mormon Boy is currently touring in preparation for a return to New York where it first premiered Off-Broadway over thirteen years ago—and has not been performed there since.
+Based on original direction by Tony Award Winner Jack Hofsiss (The Elephant Man) and performed by Outer Critics Circle Award Nominee and controversial LDS outcast Steven Fales, Confessions of a Mormon Boy is the cornerstone of Fales's 'Mormon Boy Experience' and Part 1 in his Mormon Boy Trilogy.
 Because the story and journey continue . . .

 Ahead of its time for its edgy “unflinching honesty” (Salt Lake Tribune), Confessions of a Mormon Boy is the inspiring true story of how one troubled young dad first learned to wake up and grow up—and then kept learning.
 Riding an emotional roller coaster of extremes—from perfect Mormon boy in Utah to perfect rent boy in Manhattan—Oxy-Mormon storyteller Steven Fales discovers an imperfect middle ground in this reclamation saga about what it means to finally come home—if only in your heart.

 Told with humor, song, and The Book of Mormon, this life-affirming, transformational tale about how a sixth-generation Latter Gay Saint attempts to reclaim his two kids and Donny Osmond Smile after failed conversion therapy, excommunication, sex work, and drugs “will leave you breathless.”
 (San Diego Union-Tribune) "An uncommonly powerful, gripping, and very moving piece of theatre.
 It’s unusually well-written and shaped.
 Staying away would be a mistake."
 (Chris Jones, Chicago Tribune)